lmor152/lmor152-website/src/content/post/turtle.md

 dateFormatted: Aug 30th, 2023
 ---

-Recently, Auckland Transport key tag stopped working, and since they've stopped selling the key tags, the only alternative was to use the larger AT HOP card.
+Recently, my Auckland Transport key tag stopped working, and since they've stopped selling the key tags, the only alternative was to use the larger AT HOP card.

 I wanted something more compact and unique, so I decided to convert my bus card into a turtle keychain.
 Here’s how I did it: